Simon Finnigan: Background

 Simon Finnigan was born in Warrington, Cheshire, England, he grew up in Australia, playing for the Penrith Panthers junior teams before joining Widnes Vikings in 2003.

 Club career

-Finnigan played three season in Super League for Widnes Vikings, before leaving following the club's relegation at the end of the 2005 Super League season.
+Finnigan played three seasons in Super League for Widnes Vikings, before leaving following the club's relegation at the end of the 2005 Super League season.
 He subsequently joined Salford City Reds, where he played for two seasons before again leaving when the club was relegated at the end of the 2007 Super League season.
 He signed for Bradford Bulls in September 2007 and stayed for one year before joining Huddersfield Giants in 2009.
 He rejoined Widnes Vikings in 2011, before finishing his career with Leigh Centurions in 2013.
 He announced his retirement from the sport in January 2014.